 18.2.1 The I.G.C. may, upon a majority vote of the IGC, waive or suspend a specific Star Class Rule within STCR 23 through 35, STCR 37 and STCR 40.
 Such waiver or suspension of Star Class Rules shall be approved by the I.G.C. and published on the Star Class web page not less than 90 days prior to any test Event and shall be effective only for a single Event.
 STCR 18.2.1 shall not be used to waive or suspend Star Class Rules 1 through 22, STCR 36, STCR 38 or STCR 39.

-shall, after making provision for the payment of all of the liabilities
+provision for the payment of all of the liabilities of the Association,

-of the Association, dispose of all the assets of the Association
+dispose of all the assets of the Association exclusively for the

-exclusively for the purposes of the Association in such manner, or to
+purposes of the Association in such manner, or to such organization or

-for charitable educational, religious or scientific purposes, as shall
+educational, religious or scientific purposes, as shall at the time

-at the time qualify as an exempt organization or organizations under
+qualify as an exempt organization or organizations under Section 501

-corresponding provision of any future U.S. Internal Revenue Law) as the
+provision of any future U.S. Internal Revenue Law) as the I.G.C. shall

-which the principle office of the Association is then located,
+office of the Association is then located, exclusively for such